-- (1) At least one second who works in a contestant's corner may have the following equipment: - (a) A bucket. - (b) Clean towels. - (c) Sterile gauze pads, sterile cotton, and cotton-tipped swabs. - (d) Ice filled bag, which is double bagged.
-Ice in a sealed container. - (e) Water in clear plastic sealed containers. - (2) Seconds shall submit the bucket and corner equipment to the ringside physician for inspection and approval before a bout. - (3) In case of a cut, a contestant's seconds may only make topical use of the following: - (a) A solution of adrenaline 1/1000. - (b) Avetine. - (c) Thrombin.
+- (1) At least one second who works in a contestant's corner may have the following equipment: - (a) A bucket. - (b) Clean towels. - (c) Sterile gauze pads, sterile cotton, and cotton-tipped swabs. - (d) Ice in a spill-proof sealed container. - (e) Water in clear plastic sealed containers.

+- (2) Seconds shall submit the bucket and corner equipment to the inspector or department representative for inspection and approval before a bout.

+- (3) In case of a cut, a contestant's seconds may only make topical use of the following:

+- (a) A solution of adrenaline 1/1000.

+- (b) Avetine.

+- (c) Thrombin.